 I’m born and raised in Texas.
 Between my Southern roots and yoga background, I have a pretty laid-back approach to life (most of the time).

 I love unsweet iced tea and it’s rare to see me without it.
 And that’s about the only thing unsweet I like.

 I like ellipses (those three little dots you see everywhere, not the exercise machine) and parentheses.

-I believe yoga is more than black pants, green smoothies and pretzel poses.
-It might be the original self-improvement program.
+I believe yoga is more than black pants, green smoothies and pretzel poses, and might be the original coaching program.